acend/kubernetes-basics-training/content/en/docs/attaching-a-database/_index.md

 {{% param cliToolName %}} cp ./dump.sql <podname>:/tmp/ --namespace <namespace>
 ```

-This is how you log into the MySQL Pod:
+This is how you log into the MariaDB Pod:

 {{% onlyWhenNot openshift %}}
 ```bash